msadig/rfe204-booking-app/README.md

 4. Click the room should redirect to room details page where all the reservations should be shown in table
 5. I should be able to add new reservation inside room details page
 6. User should not be able to add reservation for busy range of date
+7. Create a Mock server to store reservation information (preferably Express app, bit you can use `json-server` as well)

 Reservation interface:
 ```typescript